AgencyFit Institute

 Technology sits at the top.
 Readiness starts underneath it.

-AgencyFit treats technology as the final visible layer of a deeper operational stack.
-Workflow and capability determine whether infrastructure, security, and technology can actually succeed in practice.
+Technology is the visible outcome of deeper operational conditions.
+Workflow and capability determine whether infrastructure, security, and technology can succeed in practice.

 Technology